 Maybe some unorganized print photos in a box?

 Why not make them into a photo album?

-You can head to a craft store and buy a traditional album and place the photos in them or you can jump online and create photo albums using your digital photos and have it sent to you.
+You can head to a craft store and buy a traditional album and place the photos in them, or you can jump online and create photo albums using your digital photos and send them to you.

 - Read now: Discover 23 priceless things that don’t cost money

 - Read now: Learn how to live a life of unlimited wealth

 If a friend or a family member has an upcoming birthday, you can make an album for them as a gift.

 #19.
 Stay In And Take A Bubble Bath